Computational-Plant-Science/plantit/README.md

 ![](docs/media/task.jpg)

+#### Software & data discovery

+Like GitHub Actions, Travis CI, and other CI/CD platforms, `plantit` automatically integrates with GitHub.
+A `plantit.yaml` configuration file can be added to any public repository to make a container workflow available to researchers with a few clicks. `plantit` also plugs directly into the [CyVerse Data Store](https://www.cyverse.org/data-store) and the public [Data Commons](https://www.cyverse.org/data-commons).

-#### Collaboration & metadata management
+#### Metadata & annotations

 *This feature is under development.*

 `plantit` allows datasets to be annotated according to the MIAPPE standard.
-Workflows, tasks, datasets, and teammates can also be grouped according to project, allowing collaborators to configure visibility and form private teams.a
+Workflows, tasks, datasets, and teammates can also be grouped according to project, allowing collaborators to configure visibility and form private teams.

 ## Development